What is differential geometry: curves and surfaces: Piecewise smooth curves

 The obtained curve $\gamma$ is called the \emph{concatenation} of $\alpha$ and $\beta$.
 (The condition $\alpha(b)=\beta(b)$ ensures that the map $t\mapsto\gamma(t)$ is continuous.)

 The same definition of concatenation can be applied if $\alpha$ and/or $\beta$ are defined on semiopen intervals $(a,b]$ and/or $[b,c)$.

-The assumption that the intervals of definition of $\alpha$ and $\beta$ fit together is not essential --- one can concatenate any of the curves as long as the endpoint of $\alpha$ coincides with the starting point of~$\beta$.
-If this is the case, then the time intervals of both curves can be shifted so that they fit together.
+The assumption that the time intervals of $\alpha$ and $\beta$ fit together is not essential --- one can concatenate if the endpoint of $\alpha$ coincides with the starting point of~$\beta$.
+To do this, the time intervals of the curves should be shifted so that they fit together.

 If in addition $\beta(c)=\alpha(a)$, then we can do cyclic concatenation of these curves; this way we obtain a closed curve.